wiiees/pyling23/exercises/10_for-loops.md

 **10.14.** Generalize the preceding function to allow changing the separator (e.g., dash, space, underscore) by giving the function an extra string parameter `sep`.

 - - - - - -
 **Something to keep in mind:** After defining a function, make sure to _test_ it thoroughly by calling it with various arguments.
-After verifying that it works, you can easily comment out (with `#`) the test function calls, while leaving the function definition itself untouched.
+After verifying that it works, you can easily comment out (with `#`) the various test function calls, while leaving the function definition itself untouched.
 This lets you conveniently work in a single file for all the exercises, without all the previous functions being called every time you test the latest function.
-Later we will learn how to separate the test calls from the function definitions.
+Of course you can also put all test function calls in a separate function called, e.g., `test_everything`...
+Later we will learn some other methods.
 - - - - -

 **10.15.** ⭐ Can you use an if-clause within a for-loop?
 Write a function to count how many odd numbers are in a list, returning the result. <!-- tp3 -->